-- Eir's 5G network rollout continues to expand, offering coverage to over 70% of the population and encompassing more than 600 cities, towns and villages. - Vodafone's 5G network is currently live in selected areas across 26 counties in Ireland. - Three Ireland's 5G network has 90% population coverage and 5G in every county. - In Q2 2024, there were 1,708,294 5G mobile subscriptions. - National Broadband Ireland Progress National (see 1.6.2 for Cork County Council progress) - Non-commercial areas - The State-led subsidised intervention is being delivered by NBI following the Contract award in 2019.
+- In the Digital Connectivity Strategy update DECC continue to advise that any consumer in a Blue area who is experiencing difficulties in obtaining high speed broadband should contact their broadband service provider to investigate the issue and to determine the reason why high speed broadband speeds are not available and why such a service cannot be provided.
+Where a satisfactory response is not received the Department will also address any queries received.
+It should be noted that high speed broadband continues to be defined as broadband speeds greater than 30Mbps download and 6Mbps upload. - It is the Government's intention that all premises will have access to high speed broadband and inclusion of premises in the National Broadband Contract remains a fall-back position for high speed broadband provision where no alternative provider can be identified. - National Broadband Ireland Progress National (see 1.6.2 for Cork County Council progress) - Non-commercial areas - The State-led subsidised intervention is being delivered by NBI following the Contract award in 2019.
 NBI are contracted to roll out a high-speed and future-proofed broadband network across all non-commercial areas in every county and this will cover circa 1.1 million people living and working in over 560,000 premises.
 This includes almost 100,000 businesses and farms along with some 283 Broadband Connection Points and 672 schools. - The process of delivering fibre to all homes in the Intervention Area is progressing with momentum.
-While NBI is committed to delivering a cumulative target of 185,000 premises by the end of 2023 under the revised Contract targets, NBI passed over 205,600 premises up to the end of December 2023. - NBI are now making up for delays encountered due to Covid restrictions and they will continue to seek to accelerate the rollout where possible.
-They expect to pass over 300,000 premises by the end of 2024. - To date over 100,609 full fibre connections have been made by NBI across all counties and demand remains very strong where fibre is available.
-Over 4,200 connections are being made each month.
+While NBI was committed to delivering a cumulative target of 185,000 premises by the end of 2023 under the revised Contract targets, NBI passed over 205,600 premises up to the end of December 2023. - NBI are now making up for delays encountered due to Covid restrictions and they will continue to seek to accelerate the rollout where possible.
+The end of 2024 target has been met with over 300,000 passed which is over half of the premises in the Intervention Area.